You can find almost everything you need to build your

 These micronations tend to have strong political views and are often controversial.
 Some have attracted media attention or political interest in the past, but this is rare.
 Despite their relative inattention, they are some of the most common types of micronations.

-There are many Germanic micronations, such as Domanglia, trying to recreate the culture and traditions of the former German Empire.
+Many Germanic micronations, such as Domanglia, are trying to recreate the culture and traditions of the former German Empire.
 Similar to historical projects, these micronations promote a particular culture and tradition.
 Many of these also include nationalist and patriotic projects.

 By far the most extreme form of a micronation, separatist entities are often much older than other forms of micronations.
 Notable separatist micronations include the Principality of Sealand, the Hutt River Province, and Freetown Christiania.